UK, outside Wales

 How to apply for funding

 Students who are ordinarily resident in England will apply to Student Finance England for their funding.
 The application process for students who intend to start a course in September 2020 is expected to open in March 2020.

-If you have any questions please get in touch with the Advice and Money Team.
+If you have any questions please get in touch with the Student Funding and Advice Team.